YunfengGao/bilibili-live/README.md

 ## Usage
 - php bilibili-live.php
 - php online.php
-**note**: online.php should be run every 5 miniutes, so 'crontabl' in Linux is recommended
+**note**: online.php should be run every 5 miniutes, so 'crontab' in Linux is recommended

 ## TODO
 - participate in small TV draws